26 tech gifts everyone on your list will love | CNN Underscored

 Anker Nano II Charger ($33.99; amazon.com)

 It’s a safe bet that whoever you’re gifting to this year has a bevy of devices to charge.
-And whether it’s an iPhone or Android, Nintendo Switch OLED, fancy laptop or even a pair of earbuds, this charger is quite possibly the best piece of tech to have in your kit.
+And whether it’s an iPhone or Android, Nintendo Switch OLED, fancy laptop or even a pair of earbuds, this charger is quite possibly the best piece of tech to have in their kit.
 The Nano II wall plug comes in three flavors — 30-watt, 45-watt and 65-watt — with a single USB-C port on the front.
-You need to bring a cable, and you’re off to the races.
+Just bring a cable and you’re off to the races.

 Apple MagSafe Charger ($34, originally $39.99; amazon.com)

 Know someone with an iPhone 12 or newer?
-The MagSafe Charger is an excellent gift, along with a Nano II wall plug, since it makes wireless charging a snap.
-It magnetically attaches to the back and can fast charge at 15 watts.
+The MagSafe Charger is an excellent gift, along with a Nano II wall plug, to make wireless charging a snap.
+It magnetically attaches to the back of the phone and can fast charge at 15 watts.
 It’s a great accessory that can go on a nightstand, desk or even be brought along for travel.

 Logitech K380 Multi-Device Bluetooth Keyboard ($39.99; logitech.com)